Greek and Latin M.A.T.

 Requirements for Admission to Graduate Studies for the Degree of Master of Arts in Teaching

-An undergraduate major or minor or the equivalent in Greek, Latin, or Classics; most importantly Greek and Latin language skills sufficient to take advanced courses (usually at least two years of each); a reading knowledge of a modern foreign language—especially German, French, or Italian—is highly recommended.
+An undergraduate major or minor or the equivalent in Greek, Latin, or Classics; most importantly Greek and Latin language skills sufficient to take advanced courses (usually at least 2 years of each); a reading knowledge of a modern foreign language—especially German, French, or Italian—is highly recommended.

 Minimum Degree Requirements